-NIJ and the DHS Directorate of Science & Technology (DHS S&T) have related missions to support research and technology development for public safety use in the United States.
-DHS S&T serves the law enforcement community by providing new technology to respond to terrorist threats involving weapons of mass destruction (WMD).
+The Department of Homeland Security's Directorate of Science & Technology (DHS S&T) has the primary responsibility in the federal government for improving the nation's response to terrorist threats involving weapons of mass destruction (WMD's).
 Because terrorism is a criminal act, the more than 19,000 law enforcement agencies-most notably the state and local agencies, which will be among the first at the scene-play a key role in protecting the nation from and responding to terrorist attacks.
-Recognizing this and NIJ's central role in addressing the technology needs of the Criminal Justice community, Congress, in Public Law 107-296, directed NIJ OS&T to address law enforcement's technology needs to combat terrorism.
+Recognizing this and NIJ's central role in addressing the technology needs of the criminal justice community, Congress, in Public Law 107-296, directed NIJ to address law enforcement's technology needs to combat terrorism through its Office of Science & Technology (OS&T).

 While DHS focuses on technologies to respond to WMD, NIJ focuses on technologies applicable across the spectrum of law enforcement needs.
 It addresses these technology needs by direct investment and by coordinating its efforts with those of other agencies.
-NIJ is working with DHS S&T on a memorandum of understanding to serve as a means for exchanging information regarding their respective research and technology efforts, for coordinating those efforts and for initiating joint efforts.
-NIJ participates on the Technical Support Working Group, which is the locus of Federal counterterrorism research and development, and manages the DOJ Technology Policy Council, which is the forum for federal law enforcement technology development agencies.
+NIJ and DHS S&T executed a memorandum of understanding in June 2004, which provides a means for exchanging information regarding their respective research and technology efforts, for coordinating those efforts and for initiating joint efforts.
+NIJ participates on the Technical Support Working Group (TSWG), which is the locus of Federal counterterrorism research and development.
+NIJ also manages the DOJ Technology Policy Council, which is the forum for federal law enforcement technology development agencies.